Justin Pogge: Playing career

+Post-playing career

+On May 18, 2023, Pogge announced his retirement from professional hockey.
+He was in the midst of working as a goaltending consultant for Canada at the World Championship, and had earlier worked in the same role for the team at the World U18 Championships.

+Pogge worked as a goaltending consultant for the Columbus Blue Jackets during the 2023-24 season.

+On August 26, 2024, the Abbotsford Canucks hired Pogge as their goaltending coach.

 International play

 In his third and final year of major junior, Pogge was named to Canada's national junior team for the 2006 World Junior Championships as the host nation in Vancouver, British Columbia.
 He was initially not invited to Canada's junior summer camp and was, therefore, not expected to make the team.
 However, Pogge was named to the team's final selection camp in December and earned the starting position.
 He led Team Canada to a second straight gold medal by posting a shutout with 35 saves against Russia in the 5–0 gold medal game victory.
 Pogge finished the tournament with 3 shutouts and a 1.00 GAA.

 Later that year, during Pogge's professional rookie season with the Toronto Marlies, he represented Canada at the 2006 Spengler Cup in Davos, Switzerland.
 He helped Canada to the final game, where they lost to HC Davos 3–2.
 Pogge was criticized for surrendering the game winning goal after misplaying the puck behind his net, giving it away to the HC Davos player Andres Ambuhl.